geerlingguy/ansible-role-composer/README.md

       roles:
         - { role: geerlingguy.composer }

-After the playbook runs, `composer` will be placed in `/usr/local/bin/composer`, and will be accessible from normal system accounts.
+After the playbook runs, `composer` will be placed in `/usr/local/bin/composer` (this location is configurable), and will be accessible via normal system accounts.

 ## License